-AISI 314 | 1.4841 | 314S25 | X15CrNiSi25-21 | Austenitic stainless steel
+AISI 314 | 1.4841 | BS 314S25 | X15CrNiSi25-21 | Austenitic steel

 Data sheet according to DIN EN 10095 for material number AISI 314 / 1.4841

-AISI 314, also known as 1.4841, BS 314S25 or X15CrNiSi25-21, is an austenitic stainless steel that is highly resistant to heat and retains its strength at high temperatures.
-These properties mean that it is regularly used in furnace construction or in connection with high temperatures, for example in apparatus engineering or in the petrochemical industry.
-The silicon content of 1.50 to 2.00% ensures a scaling resistance of 1150°C in air.
-Stainless steel 1.4841 has a tensile strength of 550 to 750 N/mm², a hardness of ≤ 223 HB and a density of 7.9 kg/dm³ (at 20°C).
-In most media, this stainless steel has good corrosion resistance (PREN value 24.0 to 29.3).
-It is not magnetisable, but the material can be slightly magnetic in the cold-formed state.
+AISI 314 is an austenitic stainless steel, also known as 1.4841, BS 314S25, Inox 314 and X15CrNiSi25-21.
+The material is characterised by good heat resistance and strength at high temperatures.
+Due to these properties, it is regularly used in furnace construction, apparatus engineering and petrochemicals.
+The silicon content of 1.50 to 2.00% provides a scale resistance of 1150 °C (in air).
+Stainless steel 314 has a tensile strength of 550 to 750 N/mm², a hardness of ≤ 223 HB and a density of 7.9 kg/dm³ (at 20 °C).
+This stainless steel exhibits good corrosion resistance (PREN value 24.0 to 29.3) in most media.
+It is not magnetisable, but the material can be slightly magnetic when cold-formed.
 The material has good welding and forging properties and can be used for cold heading and cold forming.
-Since carbides can form during machining, it has only a medium machinability.
+As carbides can form during machining, it only has average machinability.

 Specifications of the material